OctopusDeploy/blog/blog/2018-01/kotlin-run-let-also-apply.md

 As you can see by the previous examples, `run` and `let` will also happily let you mutate state in their blocks (as we have done by writing to the console), so the distinction between transformation and mutation is conceptual rather than enforced by the language.

-However, this conceptual distinction is useful, as it allows you to describe the intention of your code, allowing you to get a good understanding of what the code does simply from its "shape".
+However, this conceptual distinction is useful, as it allows you to describe the intention of your code, allowing you to gain an understanding of what the code does simply from its "shape".

 ## What is the shape of code?